ashraf-minhaj/Talking-Robot-in-Python/README.md

 # Talking-Robot-in-Python
-A fully functional Talking robot which can Listen, Decide and talk back.
+A Fully Amazing and Functional Talking Robot which can Listen, Decide and talk back to You.

 V(1)
 Watch the robot in action: https://www.youtube.com/watch?v=I46JJYlR0Lg